-I believe that, by your coming together creatively and openly to tackle bullying, you will be creating an enduring model for how the Internet should progress into the next stage of its development.The Duke of Cambridge
+I believe that, by your coming together creatively and openly to tackle bullying, you will be creating an enduring model for how the Internet should progress into the next stage of its development.The Prince of Wales

 Thank you for that introduction and, Brent, thank you for inviting me here.

 The first thing I should say is that I've recorded England vs Wales at home so that I can watch it when I'm back there later, so please don't anyone give away the score to me in the next hour.
 I mean it.
 If you have an app on your phone to alert you to goal, you know what to do!
 I would ask you to switch off your phones, but you're probably the wrong audience to ask that to.

 I must admit, like most people my age, I'd struggle without my smart phone – for news, sports, music and the odd bit of gaming.
 And technology is a big part of my working life, too.
 As an air ambulance pilot, I love the fact that the helicopter I fly is fitted out with some of the life-saving medical equipment; and I consider social media to be central to how the Royal Family communicates in the 21st century.

 A lot is said publically about the challenges that new technologies – particularly the Internet – can create for people, in terms of the spread of extremism, invasions into our privacy, and the security of our data.
 Social media has also been the subject of scrutiny, for the way in which it can create a platform for trolling and other vicious behaviour.
 But while new technology can of course create new problems, it is my belief that innovation in technology is a force for good, and that these advancements can do a lot more good than the harm that is often talked about.

 That is why it is a privilege to be addressing all of you here today, because you are the people who have the opportunity to advance the good that is possible.